acandael/actionmaker-v2/src/content/activities/en/virtual-reality.md

   ]
 ---

-"Welcome to the dangerous and challenging world of bomb defusal.

-Study this manual carefully; you are the expert.
-Within these pages, you'll find everything you need to defuse even the most devious bombs.

-And remember – One small mistake and it could all be over!"
-Additionally, we also play Beat Saber and let people show trust in the Plank Experience and float inside and outside the ISS.
+VR-Challenges: Collaborate, Discover and Triumph!

+Step into a world full of suspense and adventure with our unique VR experiences.
+Collaboration, trust and precision are the keys to success.
+With various challenging missions and fun games, there's something for everyone!
+Bomb Defusal: Work Together and Defuse the Bomb

+In this nerve-wracking mission, it's all about teamwork:
+Work together under time pressure and defuse even the trickiest bombs.
+One wrong move, and all is lost.
+Can you keep your cool and succeed as a team?

+### Additional VR Adventures

+Besides bomb defusal, we offer more exciting VR challenges like:

+Beat Saber: Show your sense of rhythm and hit the beats while dodging obstacles in this musical game.

+The Plank Experience: Do you dare?
+Walk the plank at dizzying heights and prove your courage.
+A perfect exercise in trust!

+ISS Explorer: Float inside and outside the International Space Station and discover the beauty of space.
+A unique zero-gravity experience.

+### Why this activity?

+This VR experience is perfect for team building or an exciting activity with friends.
+Collaboration, trust and fun are central while you experience unforgettable adventures.